Fermium-co/LINQ4ES2015/README.md

 ## Samples

-Note: Each method has its own Wiki page, contains description and samples about that method.
+Note: Each method has its own Wiki page, including description and samples about that method.

-Download the [samples](https://github.com/Fermium-co/LINQ4ES2015/tree/dev/samples) folder and run the following command in the sample's directory:
+Download the [samples](https://github.com/Fermium-co/LINQ4ES2015/tree/dev/samples) folder and run the following commands in the sample's root directory:

+    npm install

     jspm insatll

 We need a webserver to run the sample. [http-server](https://github.com/indexzero/http-server) is a simple one. install it by runnting this command: